HexlyOSS/hashi-k8s/README.md

 `consulKeys` is an array of paths to look for in consul.
 All the key/value pairs at the indicated location will be added to the file under the `yamlPath` specified.

 `preParse` is a map of values that will be applied to the file using `mustache.js`

-`yamlPath` is the path within the k8s yaml that you want the consul keys to be added to

 `vaultSecrets` reference to the vault secrets you want to be included in the yaml path